cschreib/jsonexpr/README.md

 ### Operators

  - Integers and floating point numbers can be mixed in all operations.
 If an operation involves an integer and a floating point number, the integer number is first converted to floating point before the operation.
 Available operations: `+`, `-`, `*`, `/`, `%` (modulo), `**` (exponentiation/power).
-Integer division and modulo by zero will raise an error.
-Integer overflow is undefined.
+Integer division/modulo by zero and integer overflow will raise an error.
  - Numbers can also be tested for equality (`==` and `!=`) and compared for ordering (`>`, `>=`, `<`, `<=`), with the same conversion rules.
  - Strings can be concatenated with `+`.
 They can be tested for equality and compared for ordering (using simple alphabetical ordering).
 Individual characters can be accessed with angled brackets (`'str'[0]`); the index must be an integer, and is zero-based (first character had index zero).
 Range access is also possible with `str[a:b]` (`a` is the index of the first character to extract, and `b` is 1 plus the index of the last character to extract, so `'abc'[0:2]` is `'ab'`; an empty string is returned if `a >= b`).
  - Booleans can only be tested for equality, and combined with the boolean operators `and` and `or`.
 The boolean operators are "short-circuiting"; namely, when evaluating `a and b` and `a` evaluates to `false`, `b` will not be evaluated.
 This allows bypassing evaluation of operations that would otherwise be invalid (e.g. accessing elements beyond the length of an array).
 Finally, booleans can also be negated (`not a`).
 No other operation is possible.